 So, Why Soak Nuts and Seeds?

-- Increase uptake of vitamins, especially B vitamins
+- Increases uptake of vitamins, especially B vitamins

 - To make the proteins more readily available for absorption.

-- Neutralize toxins within the colon and cleanse the colon
+- Neutralizes toxins within the colon and cleanses the colon

 The chart below shows soaking times for the most commonly used nuts and seeds.
 For every two cups of grains or seeds you are soaking, add one tablespoon of salt.
 Soak them for the recommended amount of time and then rinse the brine off before using them for cooking.
 If you are not going to use them right away, dehydrate them for later use.

 Dehydrating your soaked nuts and seeds is easy.
 Spread them out in a single layer on a cookie sheet and place them in the oven at 150 degrees Fahrenheit until they are completely dry.
 This can sometimes take more than 24 hours, so plan accordingly.
-A better method is to use a food dehydrator, one that is on a timer, or will turn off after all excess moisture has been removed from the nuts.
+A better method is to use a food dehydrator, one that is on a timer or will turn off after all excess moisture is removed from the nuts.

-The act of soaking seeds has been passed down from our ancestors, who used to use warm salt water from the ocean and the warmth of the sun to prepare nuts, seeds and grains.
-This is an important nutritional step that has been lost in our culture.
+The act of soaking seeds has been passed down from our ancestors, who used to use warm salt water from the ocean and the warmth of the sun to prepare nuts, seeds, and grains.
+This is an important nutritional step that has become lost in our culture.